chainroot/docker-cosmos/cosmos/README.md

      - gRPC: Adjust the gRPC-related variables (`APP__GRPC_`) to enable/disable gRPC, set the listening address, enable/disable gRPC Web, and configure CORS settings.

 3. **Client Configuration**:
-   - The client configuration variables control the behavior of the Terra client.
+   - The client configuration variables control the behavior of the Cosmos client.
 You can customize these variables based on your needs:
      - Chain ID: Set `CLIENT__CHAIN_ID` to the desired chain ID.
      - Keyring Backend: Choose the keyring backend (`CLIENT__KEYRING_BACKEND`) that suits your requirements.
      - CLI Output: Modify `CLIENT__CLI_OUTPUT` to specify the output format of the CLI commands.
      - Tendermint RPC Address: Set `CLIENT__TENDERMINT_RPC_ADDR` to the address of the Tendermint RPC server.

 4. **Config Configuration**:
-   - The config configuration variables control the settings of the Terra node.
+   - The config configuration variables control the settings of the Cosmos node.
 You can modify these variables as follows:
      - Moniker Name: Change `CONFIG__MONIKER_NAME` to set a unique moniker for your node.
      - Backend DB: Choose the backend database (`CONFIG__BACKEND_DB`) that you want to use, such as GoLevelDB or another supported database.
      - Log Level and Format: Adjust `CONFIG__LOG_LEVEL` and `CONFIG__LOG_FORMAT` to customize the log level and format.